lukmanr/CLVPipelines/pipelines/README.md

 query_template_uri|GCSPath|No||The GCS path to a BigQuery query template that converts historical transaction data to features.
 When deploying using Cloud Build the default value is set automatically

+## Folder content
+- `train_pipeline.py` - The training and deployment pipeline DSL
+- `batch_predict.py` - The batch predict pipeline DSL
+- `helper_components/helper_components.py` - Utility components used by the pipelines.
+Implemented as KFP Lightweight Python components
+- `helper_components/Dockerfile` - A base image for utility components
+- `artificats/query_template.sql.jinja` - The template for BigQuery SQL query used for data preprocessing
+- `settings.yaml` - Default values for the pipelines parameters and compiler pragmas